A Quick Guide to Everything You Need to Know about What Happened in Paris History

 No, not even close.

-But they will give you a timeline and context for the (many) historic Paris sites you're likely to experience during your visit.
+But they will give you a timeline and context for the many historic Paris sites you're likely to see and experience during your visit.

 1. Celts Arrive & Give Paris its (Ancient) Name